jon-harper/OmniBox/docs/tour.md

 As with trays, links in this section are to folders rather than individual `.STL` files.

-### :material-alpha-p-box-outline: :material-alpha-f-box: Front Panel
+### :material-alpha-p-box: :material-alpha-f-box-outline: Front Panel

 The front panel serves as an air vent and location to put a MicroSD card reader extension.
 USB extensions are also a common accessory.

 - Files: [`Panels/Front Panel`][27]
 - [Supported parts][44]

-### :material-alpha-p-box-outline: :material-alpha-d-box: Display Panel
+### :material-alpha-p-box: :material-alpha-d-box-outline: Display Panel

 This area mounts LCD displays, from the basic 128x64 character display to Raspbery Pi TFTs.

 - Files: [`Panels/Display`][26]
 - [Supported parts][45]

-### :material-alpha-p-box-outline: :material-alpha-l-box: Lid(s)
+### :material-alpha-p-box: :material-alpha-l-box-outline: Lid(s)

 The lid is both a way into your case and a configurable panel.
 There are two types of lids: full-length and half-length lids.
 You can either print one (1) full-length lid or two (2) half-length lids.

 - Files: [`Panels/Lids`][28]
 - (A full list of supported parts is not yet available)

-### :material-alpha-p-box-outline: :material-alpha-r-box: Rear Panel
+### :material-alpha-p-box: :material-alpha-r-box-outline: Rear Panel

 The rear panel is used for ventilation, passing wiring out of your case, and optionally an additional fan.
 There are stock configurations available to suit common uses.
 A template is also available for customization.